act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attribute-has-valid-value.md

 ### Inapplicable

-Element does not have any aria-attributes
+Element does not have any `aria-*` attributes

 ```html
 <div>Some Content</div>
 ```

-Element has ARIA role, but no attributes that start with "aria-"
+Element has ARIA role, but no attributes that start with `aria-`

 ```html
 <div role="button">Some Content</div>